SvenGroot/WslManagementPS/docs/Import-WslDistribution.md

 ```

 ### -Vhd

-Indicates that the input file is a .vhdx file that will be copied to the destination.
+Specifies that the input file is a .vhdx file that will be copied to the destination.

 This parameter requires at least WSL version 0.58.